navjack/ConsoleJournal/README.md

 ## Did

 * It's python now instead of C++
-* Ability to use the arrow keys to move where you are typing to correct things
+* Ability to use the arrow keys to move where you are typing to correct things **REMOVED UNTIL I CAN FIGURE OUT A BUG**
 * Pretty colors!
 * COMMENTS